-Matthew Paige Damon was born on October 8, 1970, in Boston Massachusetts, to Kent Damon, a stockbroker, realtor and tax preparer, and Nancy Carlsson-Paige, an early childhood education professor at Lesley University.
-Matt has an older brother named Kyle who is now a sculptor.
-His father is of English and Scottish descent, and his mother is of Finnish and Swedish ancestry.
+Matthew Paige Damon was born on October 8, 1970, in Boston, Massachusetts, to Kent Damon, a stockbroker, realtor and tax preparer, and Nancy Carlsson-Paige, an early childhood education professor at Lesley University.
+Matt has an older brother, Kyle, a sculptor.
+His father was of English and Scottish descent, and his mother is of Finnish and Swedish ancestry.
 The family lived in Newton until his parents divorced in 1973, when Damon and his brother moved with his mother to Cambridge.
 He grew up in a stable community, and was raised near actor Ben Affleck.

 In his personal life, Matt is now happily married to Argentine-born Luciana Barroso, whom he met in Miami, where she was working as a bartender.
 They married in a private civil ceremony on December 9, 2005, at the Manhattan Marriage Bureau.
 The couple have four daughters Alexia, Luciana's daughter from a previous relationship, as well as Isabella, Gia and Stella.
 Matt is a big fan of the Boston Red Sox and he tries to attend their games whenever possible.
 He has also formed great friendships with his Ocean's co-stars, George Clooney and Brad Pitt, whom he works on charity projects with.
-He and actor Ben Affleck, together with Ben's wife, Jennifer Garner, are also good family friends and can be often seen going out together with Matt's wife.
+He and actor Ben Affleck, together with Ben's wife, Jennifer Garner, are also good family friends.

-- IMDb Mini Biography By: Anonymous and Dennis Lewis <firstname.lastname@example.org> and Charles Caro
+- IMDb Mini Biography By: Anonymous, Dennis Lewis, and Charles Caro

 Trade Mark (2)